mrkllntschpp/Machine-Learning-For-Everyone/README.md

 Here are the videos from Year 1, May The Fourth, in 2021.
 The course has evolved quite a bit since then.
 Some of the kernel-based ML models were eliminated in favor of accelerating into neural networks much faster.
 - [May The Fourth Be With You, 5/4/21, YouTube Playlist](https://www.youtube.com/playlist?list=PLkVrqGRgZHO_hCvOhW9p7vm22GIiYVJ2w)

-## Additional Info

-### Computational Requirements

-- Can you open Excel?
-- Can you enable the Solver Add-in?
-Green light!
-You are good to go!

-### Contributing
+## Contributing

 Have a really good idea about how to help?
 Want to work with me to see if your super-cool new machine learning algorithm could be coded up in Excel?
 Have some advice on how I should structure this for github better?
 Let me know.
 Thanks!

-### Questions

-- Email: mark.a.tschopp.civ at arl.mil

 ## Credits

 The "Machine Learning for Everyone" course was originally conceived by Mark Tschopp and has been developed over time based on valuable feedback from others.
-Thanks to everyone who has contributed along the way, supporting me even though I am not the foremost expert on Machine Learning.
+Thanks to everyone who has contributed along the way, supporting me in this journey.

-**Original Author**

 - Mark Tschopp at [LinkedIn](https://www.linkedin.com/in/mark-tschopp/), [ORCID](https://orcid.org/0000-0001-8471-5035), [Google Scholar](https://scholar.google.com/citations?user=dg2m2WsAAAAJ&hl=en), [ResearchGate](https://www.researchgate.net/profile/Mark-Tschopp)
+- Email: mark.a.tschopp.civ at arl.mil

 ## Course Feedback